 The mountain gets steep here, although the trail is not.
 Prepare for seemingly endless switchbacks.
 The hairpin turns seem a bit more hairy here.
 Many of these turns "go flat" quickly with no run-out.
 Good handling skills are required.

-At mile 18.7, keep right.
-The short trail on the left goes to a viewpoint.
+Stay straight and level as you pass forks where Mordor crosses and Lonely Mountain forks uphill.
+At mile 18.7, keep right as Upper Potatoes leaves on the left.
 At mile 20.0, you're back at the first trail fork.
 Turn left and descend to parking.

 Bottom Line